Laosinaa/Runecraft/README.md

 # Runecraft
-My final project for beginners Python cournse (TUT)
+My final project for beginners Python course (TUT)

 When all the files are downloaded, the game can be played by running Interface.py in PyCharm.